tigertop/arkoc.github.io/_posts/2016-10-11-IdentityServer3-with-custom-grant-flow-and-windows-authentication.md

 ---
 layout: post
-title: IdentityServer3 with Custom Grant flow and Windows Authentication
+title: IdentityServer3 with custom grant flow and windows authentication
 ---

 #### What we are going to do?

 1. Host and configure `IdentityServer3`
-2. Create client for `IdntSrv` with `Flows.Other` and `AllowedCustomGrantTypes: "windows"`
+2. Create client for `IdentityServer3` with `Flows.Other` and `AllowedCustomGrantTypes: "windows"`
-3. Create and configure `WindowsAuthenticationService` with enabled WindowsAuthentication to convert windows identity to `jwt` token
+3. Host and configure `WindowsAuthenticationService`
-4. Create custom grant validator to validate tokens converted from `WindowsAuthenticationService`
+4. Create custom grant validator in `IdentityServere3` for `windows` grant type

 #### What we will archive?

-Our client (in my case desktop application) will call `WindowsAuthenticationService` for converting `windows identity` to `jwt token` that is trusted by our `IdentityServer`.
-Then `Client` will call to `/token` endpoint (with custom grant: windows ) with newly getted `jwt token` and get authenticated in IdentityServer.
-After that user will have access to `id_token access_token`, scopes and whatever `IdentityServer3` supports.
+Our client (in my case desktop application) will call `WindowsAuthenticationService` for converting current `windows principal` to `jwt token` trusted by `IdentityServer3`.
+Then `Client` will call to `/token` endpoint (with custom grant: windows ) of `IdentityServer3` with providing `jwt token` getted from `WindowsAuthenticationService`. `IdentityServer3` will issue new token with requested scopes, custom claims and so on.

+This will allow us authenticate users in `IdentityServer3` with windows authentication.
+Also we can add roles, claims to this users throught [IdentityManager](https://github.com/IdentityManager/IdentityManager).

 <!--more-->

-### 1. Create and configure `IdentityServer3`
+### 1. Host and configure `IdentityServer3`

 Create a new empty asp.net web project.
 We are going to use OWIN-based web app hosted in IIS.
 For this we need to install `Owin.Host.SystemWeb` package.